Sparky4567/obsidian_ai_plugin/README.md

 If you have any questions related to the plugin or want to extend the functionality, write an email to admin@artefaktas.eu and I will try to respond as soon, as I can.

+### Recommendations

+-   A laptop with at least 8GB of RAM and a decent processor (for local usage)

 ### Want to support the project ?

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K06VU8Z)